-Of the twenty largest banks in the Southeast, only Regions Bank operated a bank branch there and by extension, had a requirement to reinvest in the community as called for by the Community Reinvestment Act.
-By leveraging the CRA and the Bank Enterprise Award Program through the CDFI Fund, a program to incentivize bank investment into CDFIs, HOPE and Regions Bank crafted a partnership.
+By leveraging the CRA, HOPE and Regions Bank crafted a partnership.
 Regions Bank donated its branch facility to the credit union, provided access to customers prior to the branch closure, and provided startup capital for branch operations.
-Community members' financial service experience was uninterrupted.
 Shortly after HOPE took control of the building, one resident shared that he walked miles to the branch to apply for a loan to fix his truck.
+Without his truck, he wouldn't have been able to maintain his livelihood.
+HOPE was able to help with these smaller loans that can be critical for helping people to make their way out of poverty and stay on their feet.